Tribler/tribler/doc/development/development_on_osx.rst

 Other Packages
 ~~~~~~~~~~~~~~

-There are a bunch of other packages that can easily be installed using pip3 and brew:
+There are a bunch of other packages that can easily be installed using pip and brew:

 .. code-block:: bash

     brew install gmp mpfr libmpc libsodium
-    cd src && pip3 install -r requirements.txt
+    cd src && python3 -m pip install -r requirements.txt

 To enable Bitcoin wallet management (optional), you should install the bitcoinlib library (support for this wallet is experimental):

 .. code-block:: bash

-    pip3 install bitcoinlib==0.4.10
+    python3 -m pip install bitcoinlib==0.4.10

 Tribler
 -------